What is Micro-segmentation? Improving Network Security by Reducing the Attack Surface

 Security Orchestration, Automation and Response (SOAR) deploys a stack of software programs that collect data on security threats and respond to low-level threats in real-time, automatically and without human intervention.

 Micro-segmentation is an increasingly common approach for companies seeking to protect their digital assets.
-By reducing the attack surface (the portions of a network accessible to an attacker) through the use of “micro-perimeters,” micro-segmentation vastly reduces the damage a cybercriminal can do by limiting lateral movement of unauthorized users from server to server, and from resource to resource.
+By reducing the network attack surface (the portions of a network accessible to an attacker) through the use of “micro-perimeters,” micro-segmentation vastly reduces the damage a cybercriminal can do by limiting east-west, lateral movement of unauthorized users from server to server, and from resource to resource.

 A full zero-trust security approach is the best way to secure your network.
 Micro-segmentation is an essential element of this approach.